PicsArt/picsart-creative-apis-python-sdk/README-dev.md

 ### Build the package

-1. Create a new virtual environment for building.
+1. Create and activate a new virtual environment for building.
+Eg: `python -m venv .venv && source .venv/bin/activate`
 2. Install the necessary dependencies from `pip install -r requirements-build.txt`
 3. Run `python -m build`
 4. Upload to pip